Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Job Demand for Medical and Clinical Laboratory Technicians
+Is There Job Demand for Medical and Clinical Laboratory Technicians?

-In the United States, there were 164,200 jobs for Medical and Clinical Laboratory Technician in 2016.
+In 2016, there was an estimated number of 164,200 jobs in the United States for Medical and Clinical Laboratory Technician.
 New jobs are being produced at a rate of 14% which is above the national average.
 The Bureau of Labor Statistics predicts 23,000 new jobs for Medical and Clinical Laboratory Technician by 2026.
-Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.
+There will be an estimated 12,900 positions for Medical & Clinical Laboratory Technician per year.

 undefined